kevinyangI/kevinyangI.github.io/README.md

-# hexo-theme-hiero Sample
+# kevinyangI

-Hi, this is hexo-theme-hiero sample website.
+Hi, this is my technology blog.

-You can click here(https://itimetraveler.github.io/hexo-theme-hiero) to visit.
+You can click here(https://kevinyangi.github.io) to visit.